eclipse-tractusx/sd-factory/docs/ARC42.md

 ![](images/image4.png)

-*   The SD-Document of the company's LegalPerson will be signed by the Catena-X Wallet.
+*   The SD-Document of a company's LegalPerson is signed by the Catena-X Wallet.

 #### Step 2: Creation of PhysicalResource for the place where the service (e.g. connector) will running

-* Each service need a data center or cloud ctenant where the service will be deployed this is the Physical resource of the service
+* Each service need a data center or cloud tenant where the service will be deployed.
+This is the Physical resource of the service
-* the PhysicalResource contains a list of Participant who maintaining the service and the location (country)
+* The PhysicalResource contains a list of Participant who maintaining the service and the location (country)

 Example PhysicalResource:

 ![](images/image5.png)

-The Physical Resource will be created by the operator of the service (connector).
+The Physical Resource is created by the operator of the service (connector).
 The operator will use his wallet to sign this SD-Document.

 #### Step 3: Creation of Service Offering and InstantiatedVirtualResource for each connector: